Prepare to install

 Analytics are collected automatically when you install (or upgrade) components.
 By default, that data is uploaded to Citrix automatically when the installation completes.
 Also, when you install components, you are automatically enrolled in the Citrix Customer Experience Improvement Program (CEIP), which uploads anonymous data.
 During installation, you can also choose to participate in other Citrix technologies (such as Smart Tools) that collect diagnostics for maintenance and troubleshooting.
 For information about these programs, see Citrix Insight Services.

 During VDA installation

 The Citrix Receiver for Windows is included by default when you install a VDA, except when using the VDAWorkstationCoreSetup.exe installer.
 You can exclude the Citrix Receiver from the installation.
 You or your users can download and install (and upgrade) Citrix Receiver and other Citrix Receivers from the Citrix website.
 Alternatively, you can make those Citrix Receivers available from your StoreFront server.
-See Make Citrix Receiver installation files available on the server, or the equivalent content in the StoreFront version you’re using.

 The Print Spooler Service is enabled by default on supported Windows servers.
 If you disable this service, you cannot successfully install a VDA for Windows Server OS, so ensure that this service is enabled before installing a VDA.